oap-project/gazelle_plugin/oap-spark/README.md

 Large capacity and high I/O performance of PMem shows better performance than tied DRAM and disk solution under the same cost.

 ## User Guide

+### Installation
+We have provided a Conda package which will automatically install dependencies needed by OAP, you can refer to [OAP-Installation-Guide](../docs/OAP-Installation-Guide.md) for more information.
+If you have finished [OAP-Installation-Guide](../docs/OAP-Installation-Guide.md),you needn't compile and install Memkind, and you can find compiled OAP jars in `$HOME/miniconda2/envs/oapenv/oap_jars`.

 ### Prerequisites

 The following are required to configure OAP to use PMem cache in AppDirect mode.